New River Gorge National Park and Preserve

-Set out into the adventure center of the East Coast – the New River Gorge National River!
+Set out into the adventure center of the East Coast – the New River Gorge National Park and Preserve!
 Rolling rapids, miles of trail and jagged mountain cliffs call you out to play.
 From mild to wild, the Gorge is a haven for any outdoor pursuit.
 Every bend opens into wild, wonderful exploration and history.

 The New River is the oldest river on the continent and the park encompasses over 70,000 acres of land and 53 miles of river.
 Along the river, there are a number of prominent locations that are worth a pitstop.

 At Sandstone Falls, you can see the power of the famous river.
 This 25-foot waterfall is breathtakingly beautiful.
 Start out at the National Park Visitor Center just off the interstate, then take a pleasant drive along the river to the smaller Brooks Falls and the grand Sandstone Falls.